 Applicants must discuss the feasibility and the implementation of the proposal with the appropriate Building Administrator.
-Comments from the Building Administrator and the date reviewed must be included on the first page of the application.
+Comments from the Building Administrator and the date reviewed must be included in the appropriate section of the application.

 Technology purchases must obtain the approval of the Technology department staff..

 One Project Director must be a district staff member.

 Proposals must stress positive long-term impacts that align with Rochester Public School's mission.

-In addition, grant recipients may be asked to share the results, outcomes, and lessons learned from their grants at a school board meeting or at a district fair.
+In addition, grant recipients may be asked to share the results, outcomes, and lessons learned from their grants with their grade-level or department team at a staff or district-wide meeting.

 enable pilot projects that otherwise would not occur given very limited resources.